AlexeyTolstopyatov/riwo/docs/DOCS.md

 customEntries["MyEntry"] = ParticularCallback(ParticularWindow)

 ParticularWindow.ContextEntries = customEntries
 ```

 ## Accessing Standard Colors

-Standard colors (those that are in readme) are available in `riwo/wm` as `GetColor` nested map variable:
+Standard colors (those that are in readme) are available in
+`riwo/wm` as `GetColor` nested map variable:
 ```
 color string = GetColor["aqua"]["vivid"]
 ```

-will get you color "#8888cc" of type `string`
+It will get you color "#8888cc" of type `string`

 ### All Colors:
 - monochrome